Huncho-J/ReactDapp-BoilerPlate/README.md

 # ReactDapp-BoilerPlate
-A simple starter template for building dapp with Truffle, React & Moralis.
+A simple starter template for developing Dapps.
+This template was built on Truffle, React & Moralis.

 Quick Start Guide